Employee Referral Incentive Program: How to Build One That Actually Works

 |

-Reframing the referral bonus A $3,000 referral bonus for a role that would otherwise cost $15,000 in agency fees is not an expense.
-It's a 80% cost saving with a better-performing hire attached.
-The referral bonus should be framed as a recruitment channel investment, not an employee incentive cost. |
+Reframing the referral bonus A $3,000 referral bonus for a role that would otherwise cost $15,000 in agency fees is not an expense — it is an ~80% cost saving with a better-performing hire attached.
+Frame the referral bonus as a recruitment-channel investment, not an employee-incentive cost. |

 The five structural failures that kill referral program participation